efabless/openlane2/docs/source/getting_started/newcomers/index.md

 The default flow runs multiple `STA` `Step`(s) `OpenROAD.STAPostPNR` is the final `STA` `Step` and the most important one to check.

-Inside the `Step` folder there is a file called `summary.rpt` which summarizes important metrics for each {term}`IPVT` {term}`timing corner`:
+Inside the `Step` directory there is a file called `summary.rpt` which summarizes important metrics for each {term}`IPVT` {term}`timing corner`:

 ```text